NIHC is the premier leader in advancing the international marketing of the U.S. industrial hemp industry

 NIHC President and CEO Patrick Atagi praised the work of the hemp industry for broadly coming together to endorse hemp priorities and hemp-specific Farm Bill priorities. “’Working Together Works’ are true words taught to me by my mentor, former USDA Undersecretary William ‘Bill’ Hawks,” Atagi said.
 “I am glad to see the hemp industry come together; it is a sign of great things to come.”

 “This is an historic moment for hemp,” stated Jonathan Miller, USHR’s General Counsel.
-“The five years since egalization have been challenging, and the 2023 Farm Bill is our next and best opportunity to take this industry a step forward.
+“The five years since legalization have been challenging, and the 2023 Farm Bill is our next and best opportunity to take this industry a step forward.
 The unity within the industry is remarkable and telling: Our shared voice will resonate with Congress and help us turn this opportunity into meaningful progress for hemp farmers and product consumers.”

 Said Morris Beegle, co-founder and president of We Are For Better Alternatives, or WAFBA: “The last five years have taught us a lot, and more than anything, that we as stakeholders need to align our interests and our voices going into the 2023 Farm Bill so that we correct the regulatory deficiencies that have plagued the growth and development of this nascent industry.
 I’m optimistic and encouraged by so many organizations coming together at this time to collaborate and work in unison to improve the future of the hemp industry.”